Jacorbgit/Pseudo-Shapley-Value/README.md

 ## Feature_Effects_on_output.png

 This visual shows which variables the program found to be relevant.
 As we see X1, X2, and X3 have a very strong influence on the model’s output while X4 and X5 do not.
-This agrees with how the data was initially designed.
+This agrees with how the data was initially designed so I can be confident that my program is running correclty and will give me accurate information on the models I run it on!!!